ZerooCool/plg_search_mediawiki/README.md

-Note:__ This plugin was created for Joomla 3.
+__NOTE: This plugin was created for Joomla 3.
 Joomla 3 has reached End of Life (EOL) and is no longer supported.
 Consider upgrading to Joomla 4.__

 # plg_search_mediawiki

-Joomla search plugin for mediawiki database (Joomla 3+) (a simple search plugin)
+Joomla search plugin for mediawiki database (Joomla 3) (a simple search plugin)

 Install as a normal Joomla plugin.